 The students are never too sure, but I think I have an idea.
-Whilst I was a medical student in London, an American firm offered me a highly paid job as a strategy consultant in their Paris office.
-So I gladly left medicine, and the many inconveniences of working in (and increasingly ‘for’) the NHS.
-I had a great time in Paris, but the job itself turned out to be more about dealing with personality disorders than about having good ideas.
+When I was a medical student in London, an American firm offered me a highly paid job as a strategy consultant in their Paris office.
+So I glady left medicine, and the many inconveniences of working in (and increasingly ‘for’) the National Health Service.
+I had a great time in Paris, but the job itself turned out to be more about dealing with personality disorders than about having brilliant ideas.
 I quit after six months and freelanced as an English tutor to high-flying executives, bankers, venture capitalists, and such like.
 As my clients already spoke good English and merely wanted to improve their fluency, all I had to do was to make conversation with them.
 My lessons often turned into something akin to psychotherapy, as I realised that I could make my clients open their hearts and minds simply by listening to them speak.
 Although they seemed to have everything in life, they were actually deeply unhappy, and had rarely stopped to ask themselves why.
-I wanted to find out why, so I decided to go back to the UK, do my house jobs, and specialise in psychiatry.
+I wanted to find out why, so I decided to go back to the UK, do my house jobs (internships), and specialise in psychiatry.
 I had always been far too ‘ambitious’ to consider psychiatry, but by then it had become clear that I didn’t want to pursue a career that didn’t allow me to think and feel, and to relate to others and to the world in a genuine and meaningful way.
-There are not many such jobs, but psychiatry—along with general practice, teaching, academia, and the clergy—is certainly one of them, and is even, arguably, their archetypal form.
+There are not many such jobs, but psychiatry—along with general practice, teaching, academia, and the clergy—is certainly one of them, and even, arguably, their archetypal form.

 Of course, it is simply not true that psychiatry is ‘a waste of talent’.
 The term ‘psychiatry’ was first used 200 years ago in 1808, in a 188-page paper by Johann Christian Reil.
-He argued for the urgent creation of a medical specialty to be called ‘psychiatry’, and contended that only the very best physicians had the skills to join it.
-These physicians needed not only to have an understanding of the body, but also a much broader range of skills than standard physicians.
-Indeed, a psychiatrist can change a person’s entire outlook with a single sentence, so long as he can find the right words and the right time.
+In this paper, Reil argued for the urgent creation of a medical specialty to be called ‘psychiatry’, and contended that only the very best physicians had the skills to join it.
+These physicians needed to have not only an understanding of the body, but also a much broader range of skills than standard physicians.
+Indeed, a psychiatrist can change a person’s entire outlook with a single sentence, so long as he can find the right words at the right time.
 No protocols, no high-tech equipment or expensive drugs, no pain or side-effects, and no complications or follow-up.
 Now that is talent, and one so great that I can only ever aim at it.
-And each time I fail, I always have medicine to fall back on.
+And each time I fail, I always have medicine to fall back upon.